 In a flourish that stunned the crowd, Huang made a red McLaren Senna prototype — which carries a price tag a hair under $1 million — materialize on stage in augmented reality.
 It could be viewed from any angle — including from the inside — on a smartphone streaming data over Verizon’s 5G network from a Verizon data center in Los Angeles.

 The technology behind the demo: Autodesk VRED running in a virtual machine on an NVIDIA Quadro RTX 8000 server.
 On the phone: a 5G client built with NVIDIA’s CloudXR client application software development kit for mobile devices and head-mounted displays.

-And, in a video, Huang showed how the Jarvis multi-modal AI was able to to follow queries from two different speakers conversing on different topics — the weather and restaurants — as they drove down the road.
+And, in a video, Huang showed how the Jarvis multi-modal AI (since renamed Riva) was able to to follow queries from two different speakers conversing on different topics — the weather and restaurants — as they drove down the road.
 Jarvis reacted to what it sees inside their car as well as what is said.